Bruin-Dev/Intelygenz/docs/logging/events/0-messages-bus.md

 The messages bus is the central piece of communication between the services living in the Automation system.

-Services can talk to each other by publishing messages to subjects.
+Services can talk to each other by publishing messages to subject.
 When a service has interest on a particular subject, any messages published to that subject will be consumed by it.

 The bus provides two communication models for these services: